vaibhav101/my-ruby-crash-course/README.md

     y
 ```

-But this code assigns x to total, and then evaluates y, doing nothing with it:
+But this code assigns `x` to total, and then evaluates `y`, doing nothing with it:
 ```ruby
 total = x       # This is a complete expression
     + y         # A useless but complete expression